STARTS SATURDAY, OCTOBER 2!

 In light of trans-species psychology (which names what science documents, but avoids admitting for psychological and economic reasons), brain structures and processes of humans and other Animals are comparable.
 Animal have the conscious capacities to think, feel, and dream like we do.
 Zoochosis is a term for Complex Post-Traumatic Stress Disorder (C-PTSD) used to bring attention to the institutions that cause this harm.

 But the same holds for modern humans, the majority of whom live unnatural lives and in a form of captivity that bears no resemblance to those of our earthcentric ancestors.
 Without participating in our own evolved connections with the natural world, we have developed our own abnormal, repetitive, and self-harming behaviors.

 In Beyond Zoochosis, we explore the theoretical underpinnings of these ideas and investigate how we can individually, and as a culture, through ecotherapeutic practices, learn to liberate our minds and bodies simultaneously with the liberation of Animal and Plant kin.

 Please complete and submit the form below to make a secure credit card transaction via PayPal.
 Course access information will be emailed to you as soon as possible following registration.
 Please note that tuition is non-refundable.

-This five-week online course meets 2-3:30 pm PST weekly starting Saturday, June 19.
+This five-week online course will meet on Saturdays at 2:00 pm (Pacific Time) starting October 2.
 Each session will begin with a presentation by the instructor engaging the core concepts around the topics of ecopsychology and zoochosis.
 Students will read and prepare to discuss assigned material prior to each session.
 Materials draw from texts, articles, and videos.
 Video recordings will be available as the course progresses.

 Vaughan Wilkins, PhD, is an ecopsychologist, applied animal behaviorist, and cultural traumatologist.